 Jude Bellingham’s kicking against Brazil sends England a Euro 2024 warning

-England 0-1 Brazil: The visitors won at Wembley thanks to Endrick’s late goal - but they also succeeded by frustrating England’s star with a series a tactical fouls
+England 0-1 Brazil: The visitors won at Wembley thanks to Endrick’s late goal – but they also succeeded by frustrating England’s star with a series of tactical fouls

 Jude Bellingham in full flow was a sight Wembley was starting to get used to.
 Leaning forwards, ball almost dangling from his stretched toes, dynamic yet in perfect balance.
 Then Brazil arrived.
 The beautiful game?
 Joga bonito?
 Not tonight.
 Instead, meet the tactical foul: the sight of Bellingham laid out on his back proved a rather more frustrating image during this 1-0 defeat.